Shangyuan Tong

 prof_pic.jpg

-Welcome!
+Hi, welcome!
 I am a final-year Ph.D. candidate in Computer Science at MIT CSAIL advised by Tommi Jaakkola.
+I am also fortunate to work closely with Saining Xie.

-Before MIT, I earned my B.S. from UC San Diego with a double major in Computer Science and Applied Mathematics, graduating Summa Cum Laude (GPA 3.96/4.0).
-There, I was first introduced to the world of research by Lawrence Saul.
+Before MIT, I earned my B.S. from UC San Diego with a double major in Computer Science and Applied Mathematics (Summa Cum Laude, GPA 3.96/4.0), where I was introduced to the world of research by Lawrence Saul.

 Contact: sytong [at] csail [dot] mit [dot] edu